 - Pour half of the remaining mixture into the moulds so that they are filled just ⅓ of the way and then refrigerate all the chocolates (you should still have chocolate mixture left over).

-- When solid (about 30 minutes), remove the ones that are only ⅓ full and scoop ½ a tsp of peanut butter into each one then top with the remaining chocolate mixture and refrigerate again for at least 2 hours.
+- When solid (about 30 minutes), remove the ones that are only ⅓ full and scoop ½ a teaspoon of peanut butter into each one then top with the remaining chocolate mixture and refrigerate again for at least 2 hours.

 - Remove the chocolates from the moulds and store in an airtight container in the fridge until serving.